makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

 └── package.json
 ```

 The last step for you to carry out in this section is to modify the `package.json` file.
-The application will require a script to start the server, so you can run the following node command against the main server file that you’ll create in the next section:
+After that, the application will require a script to start the server, so you can run the following node command against the main server file that you’ll create in the next section:

 ```
  "scripts": {